 For the same rotation rate, the differential rotation shears the convective cells with $m=2-5$.
 This leads to spiral structures that are smaller but similar to a SASI pattern.
 However, the convective nature of the mode is still visible by the localisation of the perturbations near the gain radius.
-These similar structures can be explained if we consider that the mode is not purely convective, but becomes a mixed mode SASI/convection/rotation.
+These similar structures suggest that the mode is not purely convective, but a mixed SASI/convection/rotation regime.

-A global panorama of the parameter space is shown in Fig.~\ref{pano} where we vary $\chi$ and $j$ for three values of the dissociation parameter $\varepsilon=0$, $0.3$ and $0.5$ (upper to lower rows).
+A global panorama of the parameter space is shown in Fig.~\ref{pano} where $\chi$ and $j$ are varied for three values of the dissociation parameter $\varepsilon=0$, $0.3$ and $0.5$ (upper to lower rows).
 The four columns represent the growth rate and oscillation frequency of the most unstable mode, its azimuthal number $m$ and the corotation radius $r_{\rm corot}$.
-The main effect of dissociation is to diminish the radius of the stationary shock and thus the size of the gain region and the timescale of advection.
+A prominent effect of dissociation is a reduction of $r_{\rm sh}$ and thus the timescale of advection across the gain region.